17 Essential Shipping Terms Every Smart Shipper Should Know (Your Ultimate 2025 Glossary)

 International Commercial Terms (Incoterms)

-Incoterms are rules that define the obligations of buyers and sellers in international trade.
+Incoterms is a shipping term that outlines rules that define the obligations of buyers and sellers in international trade.
 They provide a standardized framework for determining the transport costs, risks, and delivery terms of goods during shipment.

 Incoterms help clarify the division of responsibilities between parties involved in a transaction, such as who is responsible for arranging transportation, insurance, customs clearance, and delivery for goods shipped.